-Summary Residents in the Rolling Hills neighbourhood need to drive to access other parks in the Town, and the distance to these and major streets bounding the neighbourhood precludes their children from walking or cycling to other parks.
+Summary and the distance to these and major streets bounding the neighbourhood precludes their children from walking or cycling to other parks.
 Given their reliance on Rebecca Hills Park, therefore, the Town should consider expanding and improving its amenities to better serve the local population.
 The basketball court at Myr Morrow Park is in disrepair, and community consultations indicated interest in upgrading the court to facilitate use by residents and Orangeville Hawks Basketball.
 To support tournament use at Rotary and Idyllwilde Parks, the Town should consider upgrading the supporting amenities such as washrooms, spectator seating, and the pavilion.
-A skate trail could also be added, winding throughout Rotary Park, to further establish the park as a Town- wide and visitor attraction.
+A skate trail could also be added, winding throughout Rotary Park, to further establish the park as a Townwide and visitor attraction.
 Residents requested expanded playground equipment at Lions Park.
 The Facilities section indicated that the Town is well supplied with soccer fields, and that the fields at Lion's are underused.
-S Given these considerations, Lions Park could be an ideal location for additional features such as a community garden, edible garden, edible orchard, naturalization, and obstacle course.
+Given these considerations, Lions Park could be an ideal location for additional features such as a community garden, edible garden, edible orchard, naturalization, and obstacle course.
 As discussed in section 4 Facilities, a domed artificial turf may be developed on the Tony Rose site.
 In the short term.
 This location would be ideal to pilot a Town-provided and operated edible garden and/ or additional community garden site, as many residents already visit the location to attend programs at Tony Rose.
 Alexandra Park is often used to host events, however, it is not ideally suited for this purpose due to the presence of the Cenotaph, limited capacity, and grass.
 Redevelopment of Alexandra Park as part of a larger Event Precinct, would protect the Cenotaph, and make the park suitable for hosting events. - In consultation with neighbourhood residents, redesign and upgrade Rebecca Hills Park.
-In consultation with neighbourhood residents, and Orangeville Hawks Basketball, upgrade the basketball court and associated amenities at Myr Morrow Park. ions Upgrade the washrooms, pavilion, and spectator seating to support tournament play at Rotary/ Idyllwilde. endations Undertake a full design process, including community consultation, to assess feasibility of a skate trail throughout Rotary park.
-Recomm Undertake a full design process, including community consultation, to assess the suitability of adding new features to Lions Park.
+In consultation with neighbourhood residents, and Orangeville Hawks Basketball, upgrade the basketball court and associated amenities at Myr Morrow Park. tions Upgrade the washrooms, pavilion, and spectator seating to support tournament play at Rotary/ Idyllwilde. enda [.]
+Undertake a full design process, including community consultation, to assess feasibility of a skate trail throughout Rotary park.
+Recommendations Undertake a full design process, including community consultation, to assess the suitability of adding new features to Lions Park.
 Rec Implement a Town-provided and operated edible garden pilot project and/or additional community garden plots on the Tony Rose site.
 Develop a plan and transform Alexandra Park into a civic space for hosting gatherings and special events, as part of the Downtown Event Precinct.